a-desaulniers/resau-git/aboutme.md

 ---
-title: About Me! —  Alexandre DesAulniers
+title:
 draft:
 tags:
   - Introductions
 aliases:
 ---
-<center><h2>About Me!  —  Alexandre DesAulniers 🏕️⛵</h2></center>
+<center><h2>About Me!  —  Alexandre DesAulniers</h2></center>

 ![[e285eabc-ad66-4c05-abb9-8436fa40749e_removalai_preview.png|700]]

 <center><h3>Hi There!</h3></center>
 <center><h5> My name is Alexandre DesAulniers, and I'd like to welcome you to my portfolio. </h4></center>

 I am a student at Dalhousie University, enrolled in a bachelors of Electrical & Electronics Engineering.
-I run [reseau.cabot.place](https://reseau.cabot.place), am an active member of Dalhousie Student government, maintain one of many side projects, work with various humanitarian aid groups, and am a very active member of my communities.
-You can find a more complete profile on my [LinkedIn](https://www.linkedin.com/in/alex-desau/details/experience/).
+I am an active member of Dalhousie Student government, maintain one of many side projects, work with various humanitarian aid groups, and work hard to be a very active member of my communities.
+You can find an alternative profile on my [LinkedIn](https://www.linkedin.com/in/alex-desau/details/experience/).

 Likewise, I hold interests in many things Electrical Engineers typically do, but also love the great outdoors, cycling, managing investments, photography, personal fitness, lifesaving and being an active member of my community.